gpdowney/lightweightLSAT/docs/index.md

 comments: true
 ---

-# Welcome to the lightweight LSAT
+# Welcome to *the lightweight LSAT*

 *The lightweight LSAT* is a simple, proven, and completely free guide to the Law School Admissions Test.

+!!! info "Disclaimer"

+    The LSAC does not approve of this website.
+And I do not approve of the LSAC.

-## Who is this for?
+## Who is this guide for?

-*The lightweight LSAT* is primarily designed for studiers who feel stuck or frustrated with their current approach.
+*The lightweight LSAT* is primarily designed for students who feel stuck or frustrated with their current approach.
 But it does not assume you have any knowledge about the test.

 It is meant as a corrective to other test prep systems.